-The Education Foundation of Hudson awards Star Grants for innovative classroom projects and curriculum training.
-The Foundation awarded grants totalling just under $13,700 for six projects involving several educators and touching many schools in Hudson.
+The Education Foundation of Hudson awarded Star Grants in May for innovative classroom projects and curriculum training.
+The foundation awarded grants totaling over $21,000 for seven projects involving several educators and touching many schools in Hudson.

 Star Grants encourage creative ideas that improve the education of students.
 The program provides resources to students and teachers to implement new initiatives in their schools and the community.
 Grants can be used in a variety of ways including, but not limited to, classroom innovations, curriculum development, and staff training.
 Funding may be granted to individuals or groups as sole or matching resources.
 The grants are to be a means of exploring, developing, and refining ideas for the improvement of education.
 The maximum grant amount is $5,000.